firavax/firavax/README.md

 - Hi, I’m @firavax
 - Have a good day
-- Nice to see you
+- Nice to meet you

 <!---
 firavax/firavax is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.